NSIS-Dev/homebrew-makensis/README.md

 Homebrew tap for Nullsoft Scriptable Install System (NSIS)

 **Note:** The Homebrew core repository already supports NSIS.
-This tap repository is meant to install older versions or to build `makensis` with options
+This tap repository is meant to allow the installation of older versions and to build `makensis` with options (which were [removed](https://github.com/Homebrew/homebrew-core/pull/31891) from core)

 ## Prerequisites